mariodavid/sneferu/README.md

 }
 ```

-With that component specific Test API in place, a `ComponentDescriptor` can be created that is responsible for this `SliderTestAPI`:
+With that component-specific Test API in place, a `ComponentDescriptor` can be created that is responsible for this `SliderTestAPI`:

 ```java
 public class SliderComponentDescriptor